jluebbe/DistroKit/doc/testing.rst

 of a persistent target system local memory.
 For development or testing some settings should be changed, to reduce the file sizes and boot time.

-The Linux kernel will be transfered separately, so it makes less sense to have it in the root filesystem as well.
+The Linux kernel will be transferred separately, so it makes less sense to have it in the root filesystem as well.
 This will reduce the size of the initramfs.